Pennsylvania Second Degree Murder Laws

 Overview of Pennsylvania Second Degree Murder Laws

-In Pennsylvania, criminal homicide, the unlawful death of a human being, includes three types of murder and two types of manslaughter.
 Pennsylvania state laws use the felony-murder rule as the basis for the prosecution of a homicide as a second degree murder.
-The felony-murder rule describes a homicide committed during the commission of an underlying felony such as burglary, robbery, rape, kidnapping, and other crimes listed by state law.
+The felony murder rule describes a homicide committed during the commission of an underlying felony such as burglary, robbery, rape, kidnapping, and other crimes listed by state law.

 Pennsylvania laws require proof of malice to distinguish murder from manslaughter.
 To prove malice in a murder case, the prosecutor must show the defendant's general intent to commit an unlawful act or achieve a harmful result.
 In a second degree murder case, the prosecutor can infer malice from the defendant's intent to participate in the underlying felony.